Lypeix/expense-tracker-cli/README.md

 # Expense Tracker CLI

 A command-line finance tracker for adding expenses, saving them to JSON, and viewing spending reports.
+This project was made as a part of my learning journey with it's main purpose being introduction of OOP, tests, working with multiple files and structuring code as cleanly as possible

+## How to run:
+_main.py

+## Example Usage:

+1. Add expense
+2. Show expenses
+3. Show total spent amount
+4. Sort expenses by categories and months
+5. Delete expense

 ## Roadmap